MicrosoftDocs/cloud-adoption-framework/docs/ready/landing-zone/design-area/security-zerotrust.md

 - Configure [Just In Time Access](/azure/defender-for-cloud/just-in-time-access-usage) in Defender for Cloud as part of your landing zone, to restrict access to virtual machines.
 - Create a plan to monitor and manage individual workloads that are deployed in Azure.

-## Networks Pillar
+## Securing networks

-The [Networks Pillar](/security/zero-trust/deploy/networks) has deployment objectives focused on network segmentation, using cloud native filtering, and least access.
+The [Secure networks with Zero Trust](/security/zero-trust/deploy/networks) guidance has deployment objectives focused on network segmentation, using cloud native filtering, and least access.

 ### Networks Considerations